paulwizviz/mengawas/docs/challenge.md

 # Tides of Complexity: Examining the Supply Chain Challenges in Atlantis

-In this section we discuss `Atlantis` wine supply chain AS-IS.
+In this section we discuss the current state of `Atlantis` wine supply chain.

 ## Participants and roles

 `Atlantis` exports to more than 10 countries.
 One country `Wakanda` imports 45% of `Atlantis` wine.
 We have identified `Wakanda` for a case study involving a participants in a different legal jurisdiction.

+There are also more than 3000 vineyards.
+Some of the vineyards that controls the all the stages of the supply chain.

-There is a dominant participants in the supply chain: `Alpha`.
-The company owns vineyards, processing and bottling facilities, distribution warehouse and a chain of pubs.
-It also owns has a digitalized system that is closely integrated into the regulatory chain.
-It uses its own digitalized system to manage the supply chain of its fully own subsidaries and also to manage third parties suppliers primarily vineyards.
+The company named `Alpha` owns several vineyards, processing and bottling facilities, distribution warehouse and a chain of pubs.
+It also owns has a digitalized system to manage the supply chain of its fully own subsidaries and also to manage third party suppliers primarily vineyards.
+It also provide digital services to regulatory bodies based in `Atlantis` and to a lesser extend `Wakanda's`.

-There are 10 major vineyards and 500 minor vineyards.

-The major vineyards have capacity to grow different types of grapes to produce different types of wines and they have the various capacities to process, bottle and distribute their own products.
-These vineyards have varying degrees of digitalizations.
-Some have the ability to integrate with a few regulatory bodies.
-Others rely on paper work to comply with regulation and track sales of their products.
-We have identified the following major vineyards as case study:
+There are also other vineyards that covers the entire supply chain but often in smaller scale that `Alpha`.
+They also often supply intermediate products to `Alpha` or have their final products sold via `Alpha` chain of pubs.
+These vineyards often relies on `Alpha` to provide supply chain information system to track their products.
+For the purpose of our analysis, we have identified the following vineyards as use cases:

+* `Victor one`.
-* `Victor One`.
+* `Victor two`.
-* `Victor Two`.
+* `Victor three`.

-The minor vineyards tends to grow one or two types of grapes, and have no capacity to produce wines, except in very small quantities.
-They tend to supply grapes to third party producers and distributors.
-The majority have only very limited digital systems, often in the form of a Personal Computer with Excel spreadsheet.
-They tend to rely on paper-based system to transact with regulatory bodies and record their deliveries to their buyers.
-We have identified the following as representative of the minor vineyards for case studies:
+`Atlantis` is also a host to several independent distillers responsible for the processing stages of the supply chain.
+There are also distillers based in `Wakanda` importing grapes from `Atlantis` vineyard.
+For the purpose of our analysis, we have identified the following for case studies.

+* `Delta one`.
+* `Delta two`.
+* `Delta three`.

+There are also a number of independent distribution warehouses for final products in `Atlantis` and `Wakanda`.
+The following are our part of our case studies.

+* `Wilco one`.
+* `Wilco two`.
+* `Wilco three.`

+The selling of final products are done by a number of wine merchants and a number of outlets in `Atlantis` and `Wakanda`.
+The following are our case studies.

+* `Mike one`.
-* `Bravo One`.
+* `Mike two`.
-* `Bravo Two`.
+* `Mike three`.

 There are a number of regulatory participants responsible for overseeing the wine supply chain.
 The principal participants identified in this report but not exclusively are: